marilynpesantez/sales-analysis-1/README.md

 ### Product Performance:

-* **The Bike category is the business's primary revenue driver, accounting for 96.46% of total revenue.** In 2012, total revenue declined by $1,232,857 (a 17.43% drop from 2011), which stemmed only from a decrease in Road Bike revenue in the United States, Canada, and Australia.
-Together, these markets made up 79.03% of total Road bikes sales in 2011.
-Together, road bike sales in these three markets alone made up 64.14% of total revenue in 2011.
-Meanwhile, Mountain Bike Sales helped stabilize overall performance during this 2012 dip.
-Though average selling price of Mountain bikes decreased from $3,373 in 2011 to $2,061 in 2012, unit sales increased by 177.97%, with growth across all six markets.
-This volume-driven revenue growth alleviated the impact of Road Bike losses and contributed to a revenue increase of $4,076,615.00 in 2013 - a 180.13% YoY growth within the Mountain Bike subcategory.
+* **The Bike category is the business's primary revenue driver, accounting for 96.46% of total revenue.** In 2012, total revenue declined dropped YoY by 17.43%, driven entirely by a decrease in Road Bike sales within in the United States, Canada, and Australia.
+Road Bike sales in these three regions alone had previously made up 64.14% of total revenue in 2011.
+*
+* **Mountain Bike revenue helped offset the losses experienced in 2012. ** Though average selling price of Mountain bikes decreased by $1,312 in 2012, unit sales increased by 177.97%.
+This volume-driven Mountain Bike revenue growth alleviated the impact of Road Bike losses and contributed to a revenue increase of $4,076,615.00 in 2013 - a 180.13% YoY increase for the subcategory.

 * **Touring Bikes and broader product expansion fueled strong revenue recovery in 2013.** The company introduced Accesories and Clothing in late 2012, which despite only accounting for 6.06% of revenue that year, expanded the product mix and and likely drove customer acquisition/attract a wider customer base.
 These lower-cost items had an average selling price of $23 in 2013 and sold a total of 43,120 units in that first full year.
 This boost in traffic likely supported the sales of high-value items like bikes.
 Touring bikes saw strong adoption in the US and Australia, making up 23%.38% of sales revenue in 2013.